insin/DOMBuilder/docs/htmlmode.rst

 HTML Mode
 =========

-HTML mode provides an output mode which generates :js:class:`HTMLElement` objects from :js:func:`DOMBuilder.createElement` calls and :js:class:`HTMLFragment` objects from :js:func:`DOMBuilder.fragment` calls.
+HTML mode provides an output mode which generates :js:class:`MockElement` objects from :js:func:`DOMBuilder.createElement` calls and :js:class:`MockFragment` objects from :js:func:`DOMBuilder.fragment` calls.

 The HTML mode API and element functions which always create DOM Elements are exposed as ``DOMBuuilder.dom``.